 So there we have it!
-Our ten top tips for writing a marketing email in 2023.
+Our ten top tips for writing a marketing email.

 As you can see from this list, there’s a lot of thought that goes into writing a marketing email – much more than you probably use when writing normal emails to colleagues and friends!

 That doesn’t mean it needs to be hard though.
 With a solid email strategy and calendar in place, you can put together marketing emails that are sure to entertain and inform your audience and lead to those all-important conversions.

 If you’ve found this article on how to write a marketing email useful be sure to let us know in the comments!